Waltheof of Melrose

 Waltheof (Note: Also Waldef or Waldeve) (c.
 1095–1159) was a 12th-century English abbot and saint.
 He was the son of Simon I of St Liz, 1st Earl of Northampton and Maud, 2nd Countess of Huntingdon, thus stepson to David I of Scotland, and the grandson of Waltheof, Earl of Northampton.

 Whether as a result of being a younger son in the world of Norman succession laws, or being personally unsuited to court life, Waltheof chose a career in the church.
 Between 1128 and 1131 he entered Nostell Priory to become an Augustinian canon.
 His noble connections enabled him to rise quickly, and by 1139 he was Prior of Kirkham, North Yorkshire.
 Upon the death of Thurstan, Archbishop of York, in 1140, Waltheof was nominated to be his successor.
 His candidacy was supported by William of Aumale, the Earl of York.
-Stephen, probably sensing his links to David and hence to the Empress Matilda were too strong, rejected the nomination.
+Stephen, King of England, probably sensing his links to David and hence to the Empress Matilda were too strong, rejected the nomination.
 William of Aumale withdrew his support after Waltheof refused to promise to give the earl the ecclesiastical manor of Sherburn-in-Elmet in the West Riding of Yorkshire.
 William fitz Herbert was instead chosen by Stephen.
 Waltheof featured prominently among those opposing William's provision, but by 1143 he had given up and become a Cistercian monk, first at Wardon Abbey and then at Rievaulx Abbey.
 In 1148 he was elected to the abbacy of Melrose, a daughter house of Rievaulx.
 Waltheof remained in this position for the remainder of his life, even though he was offered the bishopric of St Andrews in early 1159, which he declined.
 He died at Melrose Abbey on 3 August 1159.